Design and Performance Studies of a Granular Thin HCAL-MuID Detector for the EIC Optimized for AI-Based Reconstruction: ML/AI assisted Detector Optimization

-As can be seen in Figs.~\ref{fig:moboBasic} and~\ref{fig:moboBasicPareto} the performance is mainly dependent on the steel-to-scintillator ratio.
-The steel ratio depends on the energy regime, with lower energies around 1 GeV preferring a ratio closer to 50\%.
+As can be seen in Figs.~\ref{fig:moboBasic} and~\ref{fig:moboBasicPareto}, the performance is mainly dependent on the steel-to-scintillator ratio.
+The steel ratio depends on the energy regime, with lower energies around 1 GeV/$c$ preferring a ratio closer to 50\%.
 Here, the higher fraction of active scintillator material is beneficial for the energy measurements.
-For higher momenta the preferred iron fraction rises to about 80\% for 5~GeV particles due to the limited detector radius and punch through (muon) and energy leakage (netural hadron calorimetry) effects.
+For higher momenta, the preferred iron fraction rises to about 80\% for 5~GeV/$c$ particles due to the limited detector radius and punch through (muon) and energy leakage (netural hadron calorimetry) effects.
 A larger number of layers is in general beneficial.
 This is most pronounced at lower energies and for the energy resolution measurements.
 As shown in the contour plot of the energy resolution performance for high momentum particles in Fig.~\ref{fig:moboBasic} (bottom right), a higher number of layers can compensate for a lower amount of steel.
-Here, contour lines of equal performance run from points with a high ratio of steel and a modest amount of layers to a lower amount of steel and more layers.
-For example the same performance with 80\% steel and 10 layers can be achieved with about 50\% steel and 15 (thinner) layers.
+Here, contour lines of equal performance run from points with a high ratio of steel and a modest number of layers to a lower amount of steel and more layers.
+For example, the same performance with 80\% steel and 10 layers can be achieved with about 50\% steel and 15 (thinner) layers.
 This may indicate that the ML based reconstruction can make use of the shower shape.
-The MuID does not use a GNN in the optimization but the standard algorithm that does the classification based on the expected and observed reach of the particle.
-Since this separation becomes more difficult for a limited number of hadronic interaction lengths, the dependence of the $\mu-\pi$ separation power on the steel/scintillator ratio is more pronounced.
-However, as shown later, the use of the GNN mitigates this issue considerably as expected and improves the MuID at high momenta.
+As expected, Muon identification becomes more difficult for a limited number of hadronic interaction lengths and the dependence of the $\mu-\pi$ separation power on the steel/scintillator ratio is more pronounced.